cmb69/boilerplate_xh/README.md

 You should have received a copy of the GNU General Public License along with Boilerplate\_XH.
 If not, see http://www.gnu.org/licenses/.

-© 2012-2021 Christoph M. Becker
+Copyright © Christoph M. Becker

-Russian tranlation © 2012 Lubomyr Kydray
+Russian tranlation © Lubomyr Kydray<br>
-Slovak translation © 2012 Dr. Martin Sereday
+Slovak translation © Dr. Martin Sereday

 ## Credits